ibm-cloud-architecture/ibm-cloud-stencils/README.md

 ## Visio Icon Conversion (vssx folder)

 Conversion of IBM Cloud Icons from pptx to vssx for Visio 2013 and later.
-This Visio version contains additional IaaS icons IaaS containers.
+Thisvversion contains additional IaaS icons plus the new IaaS containers.
+Note that VPC will be removed from the published version until VPC is announced.
 Need to determine whether to provide vss files for Visio 2003-2013.

 ## Visio Diagram Templates (vstx folder)